 This recipe will walk you through the basic steps to making homemade bread with little effort, without difficulty, but with incredible results.
-Using a blend of flours in this recipe along with the flavorful add-ins of cheese and everything bagel seasoning creates a wonderful complexity of flavor and texture in this Dutch Oven Bread.

 Thank you to Bob’s Red Mill for sponsoring this post!
 Even though I was compensated for this post, all opinions are my own.

 Back in 2006, a recipe for No-Knead Artisan Bread by a guy named Jim Lahey was published in the NY Times and it changed everything.

 It gave beginner bread-makers and home bakers and all those in between the chance to break free of the kneading and the special equipment and the hands-on time investment it takes to bake bread from scratch at home.